hackclub/jams/jams/singles/voxel-animation/en-US.md

 ### Adding the capturer

-Well the first thing we need to do is add the capturer so we can use it.
+Well the first thing we need to do is add the capturer, so we can use it.
 Copy this code just after the imports:

 ```js
 var capturer = new CCapture({